HomepageFind out moreThe foundation Transparency

 The Board of Trustees is composed as follows:

-Stephan Hürten (Chairman), Dr. Steffen Kolschmann (Vice Chairman), Marit Richter, Sandra Zügge, Vera Phillips, Charlotte Voigt, Anton Kamolz, Thomas Mach, Carina Büder
+Stephan Hürten (Chairman), Dr. Steffen Kolschmann (Deputy Chairman), Marit Richter, Sandra Zügge, Vera Phillips, Charlotte Voigt, Anton Kamolz, Thomas Mach, Carina Büder, Matthias Nuss

-The Executive Board of the Foundation is composed as follows:
+The board of the foundation is composed as follows:

 Kai Andersch: Chairman of the Board